-Carteret CC endeavors to create and sustain a positive, responsive, and safe learning environment and workplace.
+Carteret CC endeavors to create and sustain a positive, responsive, and safe learning environment and a workplace free from sex discrimination.
 To do so, the college has established a policy that defines “unlawful harassment,” prohibiting behaviors that constitute unwelcome or unsolicited speech or conduct based upon race, sex, creed, religion, national origin, age, color, or handicapping condition as defined by G.S.
 168A-3 that creates a hostile work or learning environment or circumstances involving quid pro quo.

 The College’s Sex Discrimination and Harassment Policy include procedures for dealing with gender discrimination, sexual harassment, stalking, dating violence, sexual violence, and domestic violence.

 The links on this page provide details on our Title IX Policy and Procedures and steps for submitting a complaint.
 A pdf version of the Sex Discrimination and Harassment Policy is also available by clicking here.

 For questions or additional information on Carteret CC’s actions to prevent Sex Discrimination, please contact our Title IX Coordinator (information below).

 If you believe that you have been subjected to sex discrimination (including sexual harassment and assault) at Carteret Community College, please complete the Title IX Complaint form and contact the Title IX Coordinator as soon as possible.